Other Fees and Expenses

 Students who will be purchasing a personal computer, and peripherals, should consider the following recommendations:

-Desktop versus laptop/tablet: desktop computers are generally less expensive than laptops or tablets of comparable computing power.
-However, portability and wireless connectivity can make laptops or tablets a preferred choice as a desktop replacement or second computer.
+Desktop versus laptop/tablet: portability and wireless connectivity have made laptops the preferred choice by most students.
 Thoughtful consideration of your study habits in and outside of the classroom will help you choose the right type.

 Printers: for black and white printing, laser printers are more cost effective compared to ink-jet printers in terms of the per page cost to print.
 Generally, ink jet printers are an acceptable choice for low volume color printing.
+Printers that connect via USB are the best option, as WiFi-only printers are not always compatible with the University's network.
 Students should also be aware of MAVPrint, CMU’s campus printing system.
-This system provides printing in residence hall labs, computer labs, and the Library using campus computers or personal computers.
-If you are considering purchasing a printer for your dorm room, be sure you purchase a printer that connects via USB.
-WiFi printing for personal printers is not supported on the CMU network.
+This system provides printing in residence hall labs, computer labs, and the Library using campus computers.
+Personal printers should only be considered as a convenience.

 Consumer Technology Devices: also, please visit our Getting Started: Students: Technology to Bring page for more specific information regarding the use of consumer technology devices such as smartphones, gaming consoles, media streaming devices, televisions, and other devices that frequently require WiFi access.